Hike in Cortina: Lower Fanes Falls

 The bridge over the Rü de Travenanzes

-After you've observed the view, continue another hundred meters, three hundred feet, until you reach a rest area with a bench.
+After you've observed the view, continue another hundred meters, or three hundred feet, until you reach a rest area with a bench.
 From here you can enjoy a breathtaking view of the valley below.
 If you look carefully, you can even see the viewpoint you went to before.

 The rest area near the equipped path to the waterfall